agentailor/slimcontext-mcp-server/README.md

   "summary_generated": true,
   "compression_ratio": 0.67,
   "compressed_messages": [
+    { "role": "system", "content": "You are a helpful assistant." }, {
+      "role": "system",
-    {"role": "system", "content": "You are a helpful assistant."}, {"role": "system", "content": "The user expressed interest in building a web scraper and requested help with Python.
-The assistant recommended using requests and BeautifulSoup libraries for Python web scraping."}, {"role": "assistant", "content": "Great choice!
-For Python web scraping, I recommend using requests and BeautifulSoup..."}, {"role": "user", "content": "Can you show me a simple example?"}
+      "content": "The user expressed interest in building a web scraper and requested help with Python.
+The assistant recommended using requests and BeautifulSoup libraries for Python web scraping."
+    },
+    {
+      "role": "assistant",
+      "content": "Great choice!
+For Python web scraping, I recommend using requests and BeautifulSoup..."
+    },
+    { "role": "user", "content": "Can you show me a simple example?" }
   ]
 }
 ```